nikunj-dhamecha02/BookMyShow/readme.md

     * The project already has the JUnit testing library installed as a dependency.

 ### 2. **Starting Point**:
-    * Inside the project, you will find a class called Start which contains the main method.
+    * Inside the project, you will find a class called com.booking.Start which contains the main method.
-    * The Start class serves as the entry point for the project.
+    * The com.booking.Start class serves as the entry point for the project.
 You can start the execution of the project from this class.

 ### 3. **Writing Problem Statement Name in problem-statement.json file**:
     * There is a file present inside the root folder of the pom.xml with name problem-statement.json